Richard Cordray: Ohio treasurer (2007–2009)

-In the 2006 Democratic party primary election for Ohio treasurer, Cordray was set to face Montgomery County Treasurer Hugh Quill, but Quill withdrew before the election.
+In the 2006 Democratic party primary election for Ohio treasurer, Cordray was set to face Montgomery County treasurer Hugh Quill, but Quill withdrew before the election.
 He defeated Republican nominee Sandra O'Brien for state treasurer in the 2006 election with 58% of the vote.
 Cordray succeeded Jennette Bradley in a near-statewide sweep by the Democratic Party.
-He noted that when he assumed statewide office, Ohio was challenged with restoring public trust after the misdeeds of former Ohio Governor Bob Taft.
+He noted that when he assumed statewide office, Ohio was challenged with restoring public trust after the misdeeds of former Governor Bob Taft.
 Of what would be required to follow Ohio Attorney General Marc Dann and his interim successor Nancy Rogers, he said, "we have been patiently rebuilding the public trust [in the state government] and I think it would be a very similar task there in the attorney general's office."